 Peak Times to Drive

 Again, the key to maximizing your earning potential is to know your city’s peak driving times.
-In most cases, you’ll want to drive on Friday and Saturday nights, peak going out times.
+In my opinion you’ll want to drive on Friday and Saturday nights, peak going out times.

 Furthermore, know everything that’s going on in your city.
 Whether it’s a concert, sporting event, festival, or peak holiday party time, when your city is bustling, you’ll want to be driving.